xcp-ng/create-install-image/README.md

 - yum repository for the product (or a local mirror) for boot files and local repository
 - additional files from `./iso/$RELEASE/`
+- optional signing script

+When generating a full image (as opposed to a netinstall one), the yum repository included in the ISO can optionally be signed.
+Since the signing key is precious and secret material, it is advised not to be stored on a development machine.
+To perform the signing operation, you have to provide an executable script which will take as parameter the path to the directory with which contents the ISO will be built.

+The script must:
+- sign the `repomd.xml` yum repository metadata index using a gpg1 detached ascii/armor signature
+- export the public key usable for signature verification to a `RPM-GPG-KEY-*` file at the root of the ISO directory
+- set the `[keys]key1` field in `.treeinfo` at the root of the ISO directory to name the file created at previous step containing the public key

+> [!NOTE]
+>
+> The `scripts/sample-sign-script.sh` example script is only suitable
+> for playing with a test key.
+A safer solution would for example
+> request signature from a signature server, prompting you for an OTP
+> token to make sure you're entitled to use the service.

 ### `./scripts/create-installimg.sh`